Inclusion at St. Laurence

-In January 2017, six months after the Archbishop disciplined six priests for performing a same-sex blessing, a group of lay people met at St. Laurence to found a lay movement to advocate for same sex blessings (and ultimately same sex marriage) in the Diocese of Calgary.
+In January 2017, six months after the Bishop of Calgary disciplined six priests (including our own Rector) for performing a same-sex blessing, a group of lay people met at St. Laurence to found a lay movement to advocate for same sex blessings (and ultimately same sex marriage) in the Diocese of Calgary.

-In September a member of our congregaton filed a motion to be voted on at October’s Diocesan Synod.
+In September 2017, a member of both Moving Forward–>Embracing Diversity and St. Laurence, filed a motion to be voted on at October’s Diocesan Synod.
 The motion reads as follows: